nodice73/hspipeline/README.md

 To run `hspipeline` as a docker container:

 1. [Install docker](https://www.docker.com/products/docker-desktop)

-2. Make a folder to hold the sequence data somewhere on your computer.
+2. Make a directory to hold the sequence data somewhere on your computer (this is the "top-level directory" in the **Directory structure** diagram).

+3. Move your project-level directory to the top-level directory.

+3. Make the top-level directory and everything in it world-writable (apache runs as user 'www-data' and needs to write to these folders).

+       $ chmod -R a+w /path/to/top_level_directory

-3. Build and run docker in `hspipeline` folder:
+4. Build and run docker in `hspipeline` folder:

        $ docker build docker
        $ docker run -it -p 9876:80 \
                     --mount type=bind,source=<location on computer>,target=/seq_data

+**NOTE:** If you want to use symlinks instead of copies of your data files, you need to mount the directories containing the original (unlinked) data as well so that the links will be valid inside the docker environment.